George A. Tice: Early career

 In 1960, now a civilian, Tice joined the Vailsburg Camera Club and took a job as a family portrait photographer for Americana Portraits.
 As an active member of the club, he exhibited in international salons.
-That same year he began to make short trips to Lancaster County, Pennsylvania to photograph the Amish and Mennonite communities, using 35mm and medium format cameras.
-In 1964 he began his series of tree photographs.
-By then he had learned all he could from the disciplines of the camera club and brought his involvement to an end.
-Tice had his first solo exhibition at the Underground Gallery, New York and then decided to move with his family to California, where he continued his work in family portraits, but pursuing artistic projects like his series on the ghost town of Bodie, California on the edge of the Sierra Nevada range.
+That same year, he began to make short trips to Lancaster County, Pennsylvania, to photograph the Amish and Mennonite communities, using 35mm and medium format cameras.
+In 1964, he began his series of tree photographs and ended his association with the Vailsburg Camera Club, believing that he had learned all he could from its members.
+Tice had his first solo exhibition at the Underground Gallery in New York City and then moved with his family to California, where he pursued artistic projects like his series on the ghost town of Bodie, California, on the edge of the Sierra Nevada range.

-When his wife, Marie, became homesick, he returned to New Jersey, where, as he had learned, the family portrait business was considerably more profitable than on the West Coast.
+Only six months after moving to Irvington, California, Tice moved his family back to New Jersey due to his wife's homesickness and his dissatisfaction with the lower pay for portrait photography.
 In 1967 he bought a 4 x 5 Deardorff view camera and made studies of ice formations.
 In the same year he traded in his 4 x 5 for an 8 x 10 view camera and began his aquatic plant series.
 He also produced his first photographs of Paterson, New Jersey, which became the subject of two books and exhibitions, Paterson and Paterson II.
 The following year he published The Amish Portfolio, a set of twelve, limited-edition prints with an introduction by Jacob Deschin.
-With his advance from Doubleday for Fields of Peace he bought a brand new 8 x 10 Deardorff, which remains his preferred instrument today.
+With his advance from Doubleday for Fields of Peace he bought a brand new 8 x 10 Deardorff, which remained his preferred instrument.